MicrosoftDocs/Advertising-docs/Advertising/scripts/reference/Budget.md

 ## <a name="getstats"></a>getStats
 Gets the performance data for for campaigns that share this budget.

 Performance data is available for shared budgets only.
-To call this method, you must have called the budget selector's [forDateRange(String dateRange)](BudgetSelector.md#fordaterange-string-daterange-) or [forDateRange(Object dateFrom, Object dateTo)](BudgetSelector.md#fordaterange-object-datefrom-object-dateto-) method.
+To call this method, you must include the [forDateRange(String dateRange)](BudgetSelector.md#fordaterange-string-daterange-) or [forDateRange(Object dateFrom, Object dateTo)](BudgetSelector.md#fordaterange-object-datefrom-object-dateto-) method in the budget selector's chain.

 ### Returns:
 |Type|Description|